Gina-Frankel/CV/README.md

 Prior to software development, I worked as a teacher in Australia, Colombia and England.
 While teaching I was inspired to design educational products and software applications to solve some of the current problems in education.
 I started to self-teach myself software development to actualise some of my designs.
 I soon realised I loved the intellectual challenge of software development and wanted to work in this full time.

 In order to learn best development practices I completed a course at [Makers Academy](https://makers.tech/).
-In this course I learnt how to build full-stack applications using TDD, pair programming, and agile processes.
+In this course, I learnt how to build full-stack applications using TDD, pair programming, and agile processes.
 I am currently upskilling by building websites with React, Typescript and GraphQL.
 I have also been working with [Denmark Street Studios](https://www.denmarkstreetstudios.com/) to build an automation app that has greatly reduced their time spent on accounting processes.

-I am looking forward to being able to use my skills to build products that can make a difference to people's lives.
+I am looking forward to being able to use my skills to build products that can make a difference in people's lives.

 # Projects